The Roots of Performance Disparity in Multilingual Language Models: Intrinsic Modeling Difficulty or Design Choices?: Linguistic Properties

-A common explanation is sparsity: morphologically rich languages realize each lemma in many forms, lowering per-form frequency and increasing sample complexity even when morphological rules are regular~\citep{park-etal-2021-morphology}.
-For instance, \citet{cotterell-etal-2018-equally} found that decreased LM performance on 21 languages in Europarl correlates with morphological richness, an effect largely removed by lemmatization.
-Similarly, \citet{gerz-etal-2018-relation} observed substantial morphology effects across 50 typologically-diverse languages.
+Morphological complexity concerns how languages change or combine words to express distinctions such as tense, number, case, or word meaning, through processes such as inflection, derivation, and compounding~\citep{haspelmath_sims_2010_understanding_morphology}.
+Children ambiently learn the word-building patterns of their native language, although the pace of acquisition varies with the regularity and typology of the system~\citep{clark2017morphology}.
+For adult second-language learners, these patterns can remain difficult, especially when they differ substantially from those of the learner’s first language~\citep{ellis2022second}.
+Perhaps because of this, morphology has often been assumed to increase language modeling difficulty~\citep{cotterell-etal-2018-equally, gerz-etal-2018-relation, park-etal-2021-morphology, mielke-etal-2019-kind}.

-However, later analyses show that these correlations often reflect modeling artifacts rather than inherent difficulty.
-Large-scale multilingual studies demonstrate that apparent morphology effects are confounded with tokenization quality, dataset size, and encoding inefficiencies~\citep{mielke-etal-2019-kind}.
-Morphology-aware segmentation (e.g., Morfessor) substantially reduces surprisal gaps induced by standard BPE~\citep{park-etal-2021-morphology,mager2022bpe,saleva_lignos_2021_morph_seg}, and analyses of WordPiece/BPE segmentations show inadequacies for complex morphology and derivation~\citep{klein2020getting, lerner2025unlike}.
+A common explanation is sparsity: morphologically rich languages realize each lexeme in many surface forms, lowering the frequency of individual forms and increasing the burden on models to generalize across paradigms even when the underlying rules are regular~\citep{park-etal-2021-morphology}.
+Early multilingual studies seemed to support this view: \citet{cotterell-etal-2018-equally} found that lower performance correlates with morphological richness across 21 languages, and that this effect was largely removed by lemmatization.
+Similarly, \citet{gerz-etal-2018-relation} reported substantial morphology-related differences across 50 typologically diverse languages.